sujii/resonance-spec/meta/glossary.md

 **Synaptix**
 A semantic reduction engine.
 Not a module or library, but an infrastructure for converting deep meaning into generative structure.

-**Actor**
+**Actors**
-An embodied emitter of meaning.
-Actors can be human, AI, or symbolic constructs participating in contextual resonance.
+The interface layer as communication design between manifestations that embodied emitter of meaning.
+Actors may be humans, AI, or symbolic structures that participate in contextual resonance.

 **Contextual Mesh**
 The invisible field in which structural interaction and semantic resonance unfold.
 Not spatial — relational.